yngong/vida/README.md

 ---

+## ⚙️ Demo & Data Folders
+* demo/ Contains example output files for reference.
+You can use this folder to explore the expected results of a typical pipeline run.

+* raw/ Contains the original input sequences and directory structures prior to processing.
+This can be used to replicate the full test pipeline.

+* ack_table/Supplementary Table 1_acknowledgement_table.xlsx Supplementary Table 1 in our manuscript.
+We gratefully acknowledge the authors, originating and submitting laboratories of the sequences from GISAID’s EpiFlu™ Database on which this research is based.
+The list is detailed below.

 ## 👨‍💼 Author & Contributions

-Developed and maintained by the laboratory of [Yu-Nong Gong](https://example.com), focusing on viral evolution and genomic epidemiology.
+VIDA is developed and maintained by [Yu-Nong Gong](https://example.com), whose research focuses on viral evolution and genomic epidemiology.
 Contributions are welcome!
-Please use GitHub Issues or submit a pull request.
+For feature suggestions, bug reports, or collaboration inquiries, please contact [me](https://example.com).

+This toolkit was applied in the study titled "Visualizing and Deciphering Influenza A(H1N1)pdm09 Reassortment in the 2019–2023 Seasons", which is currently under review.
+The work demonstrates the utility of VIDA in analyzing reassortment patterns in influenza viruses.

 ---